thecoddiwompler/SQL-Practice/Employees Hiring/READme.md

 They first have to hire as much of the Senior candidates as possible and then hire for the junior positions.
 <br/>
 </br>
-<b>Write an SQL query to report the maximum total number of candidates it is possible to hire for both Senior and Junior Positions.</b>
+<b>Write a SQL query to report the maximum total number of candidates it is possible to hire for both Senior and Junior Positions.</b>
 </br>
 </br>
 <b>The query result format is in the following example:  </b>